Official websites use .gov

 The second one is 2nd Lt.
 John M. Magee.
 On June 16, 1944, Magee was temporarily assigned to fly with a B-24 crew of the 756th Bomb Squadron, 459th Bomb Group in a bombing mission against the Nova Schwechat oil refinery in Vienna, Austria.
 He died when the plane caught fire, and he was unable to exit.

-Names of Staff Sgt.
-George M. Theobald and 2nd Lt.
-John M. Magee on the wall of the missing at Epinal American Cemetery.
-Credits: American Battle Monuments Commission.
+Second Lt.
+John M. Magee's name on the Wall of the Missing at Epinal American Cemetery.

 A Unique Battle Map